WaveGuard: Robust Deepfake Detection and Source Tracing via Dual-Tree Complex Wavelet and Graph Neural Networks: METHODOLOGY

-In Formula (1), $U$ represents the original high-frequency sub-band, $\alpha$ controls the watermark embedding strength, $\text{M}$ is the mask generated by the attention mechanism to weight the watermark embedding area, and $\text{wm}_{\text{diff}}$ is the generated watermark difference map.
+band, $\alpha$ controls the watermark embedding strength, $\text{M}$ is the mask generated by the attention mechanism to weight the watermark embedding area, and $\text{wm}_{\text{diff}}$ is the generated watermark difference map.
 Through this process, the watermark information is embedded into the original high-frequency sub-band, forming a watermarked high-frequency sub-band $U_{\text{embed}}$.
 The post-processing module uses the inverse dual-tree complex wavelet transform to reconstruct the watermarked U-channel, merges it with the Y and V channels to form watermarked YUV images, and converts them to RGB images $I_w$, completing the embedding process.